What is this service?

 Should you wish to reschedule or postpone your hearing, contact the Assessment Appeals Clerk at least twenty-one (21) days prior to your scheduled hearing.

-Step 6: At the Hearing
+At the Hearing: At the Hearing

 Review the information on how to prepare for your hearing.
 This information is also included in your notice of hearing packet you will receive forty-five (45) days prior to your hearing.